 At Crowe & Shanahan in St. Louis, we work closely with the victims of spine injuries, providing personal representation as their Social Security Disability claims move through the legal process.
 Our clients are names, not just case file numbers.
 From beginning to end, you will always have access to your attorney.

 If a spine injury is preventing you from working, we can help you identify your options and pursue the full benefits you are entitled to.
-To schedule a meeting with one of our experienced St. Louis spine injuries attorneys, please contact us online or call 314-231-6660 or toll free at 877-213-7793.
+To schedule a meeting with one of our experienced attorneys, please contact us online or call 314-231-6660 or toll free at 1-877-213-7793.

-Common spinal cord injuries brought before the Social Security Administration include, among others:
+Common spinal cord injuries brought before the Social Security Administration include, among others, include:

 - Herniated disk/ruptured disk: A herniated disk can result in pain, numbness and weakness in your limbs.
-Occurs when the soft center of a spinal disk protrudes out from its hard exterior.
+It occurs when the soft center of a spinal disk protrudes out from its hard exterior.

-- Degenerative disk disease: Caused by the breakdown of spinal tissue, irregular bulging disks or the narrowing of your spinal canal.
+- Degenerative disk disease: This is caused by the breakdown of spinal tissue, irregular bulging disks or the narrowing of your spinal canal.

-- Spinal fusion surgery: Undertaken to connect two or more vertebrae in your spine, which can help repair broken vertebrae, spinal irregularities, weakness and chronic back pain.
+- Spinal fusion surgery: This surgery is undertaken to connect two or more vertebrae in your spine, which can help repair broken vertebrae, spinal irregularities, weakness and chronic back pain.
 These operations help many people, but some patients come out worse.

-- Pinched nerves: Occurs when bones, cartilage, muscles or tendons apply too much pressure to nearby nerves.
-Often occurs in conjunction with another condition, such as bulging or herniated disks.
+- Pinched nerves: Nerves can become pinched when bones, cartilage, muscles or tendons apply too much pressure to nearby nerves, often in conjunction with another condition, such as bulging or herniated disks.

-- Bulging disks: Similar symptoms to herniated disks.
-Occurs when the outer layer of a disk bulges into the spinal cavity.
+- Bulging disks: Bulging disks have similar symptoms to herniated disks.
+It occurs when the outer layer of a disk bulges into the spinal cavity.

 These conditions can be caused by car accidents, sports injuries, physically demanding work or just because you are more susceptible to them.
 What is important is getting the financial relief you need when these injuries leave you in severe pain and unable to work.
 Our lawyers can help you pursue all of the benefits you are eligible for.